omkarcloud/google-maps-scraper/README.md

 3. Confirm by clicking **Request Refund** again.
 ![Confirm Refund Request](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/confirm-refund-request.png)

-✅ That's it!
+✅ That's it, Really!
 You'll receive a confirmation email from PayPal, and your money will be returned to your original payment method within **1–2 business days**.

 No emails.
 No explanations.
 Simple Refund in 2 clicks.
 As it should be.